machineagency/hcde533/README.md

 your fellow classmates, please post it in the #tips-and-tricks channel.

 Follow the instructions in Canvas to submit a link to your portfolio website.

-## Arduino Installation

-Download the Arduino IDE [here](https://www.arduino.cc/en/software).
-Install it and make sure it works:

-- Open up the "Blink" sketch under example projects
-- Click the check button in the upper left (this makes sure you are able to verify/compile it)

 ## Git Installation